zopefoundation/grok/doc/reference/components.rst

     grok.PageTemplateFile("my_page_template.pt")

-.. class:: grok.PageTemplateFile
+.. autoclass:: grok.PageTemplateFile

-    .. method:: _initFactory(factory)
+    .. automethod:: grok.PageTemplateFile._initFactory

         Template language specific initializations on the view factory.

-    .. method:: render(view)
+    .. automethod:: grok.PageTemplateFile.render

-        Renders the template
+        Renders the template.

+    .. automethod:: grok.PageTemplateFile.setFromString

+    .. automethod:: grok.PageTemplateFile.setFromFilename

+    .. automethod:: grok.PageTemplateFile.getNamespace

+    .. automethod:: grok.PageTemplateFile.namespace

 Forms
 ~~~~~

-Forms inherit from the `grok.View` class.
+Forms inherit from the :class:`grok.View` class.
 They are a specialized type of
 View that renders an HTML Form.

 :class:`grok.Form`
 ==================

-.. class:: grok.Form
+.. autoclass:: grok.Form

-    Base class for forms.
+    .. attribute:: template

+        Template used to display the form

+    .. attribute:: context

+        The object for which the form is rendered.

     .. attribute:: prefix